 We honor the leaders in the field of family planning through three awards at our Society of Family Planning Annual Meeting.
-We invite you to submit nominations for the #SFP2021 awards.
-Nominations are now open and will be due April 27.
-Detailed information about the call for nominations including submission guidelines can be found here.

 Society of Family Planning Lifetime Achievement Award

 The Society of Family Planning Lifetime Achievement Award, created in 2005, is for individuals and/or teams who have dedicated their careers to advancing the science of abortion and contraception, and have supported others in achieving their own success.

 Reflecting on his work, Dr. Rochat shares, “Since 1970, I have sought to prevent maternal deaths from abortion in the US and internationally.
 Over those decades, I have recruited and mentored hundreds of public health professionals who share my passion for reproductive health, women’s rights, and access to safe and legal abortion.
 During the past 18 years, I have supported and endowed GEMMA, the Global Elimination of Maternal Mortality from Abortion fund.
 The studies GEMMA recipients have produced are innovative, low cost, informative, and relevant to public policy.
 Together, we can eliminate maternal mortality from abortion.”